num-lk/lyrcat/README.md

 An interactive Electron-based song lyric visualiser powered by Vite and React.
 Works with most MPRIS compliant media players via the playerctl utility.
 All lyrics are fetched from LRCLIB.
+>[!NOTE]

-**NOTE**: This app is hardly feature-complete or bug tested, it was built in a short time based on the default electron-vite React template as a learning project
+>This app is hardly feature-complete or bug tested, it was built as a learning
+>project in a short time, based on the default electron-vite React template.

 <img width="930" height="510" alt="image" src="https://github.com/user-attachments/assets/f6950ebd-777f-4b6f-95d8-25c51a7fe58c" />